rthees/A-Year-Before/readme.txt

 = 0.8alpha2 =

 * show pages or not
-* pattern for excerpt (thanks to Marcus from themenfreund.de)
+* pattern for excerpt (thanks to Marcus from themenfreund.de for the idea)

 = 0.8alpha1 =